futuring-architectures/futuring-architectures.github.io/index.md

 ## Getting Acquainted

-📖 Take a few minutes to read up on the [Framework]{:.heading.flip-title}, the toolkits it provides and the process of applying these.
+📖 Take a few minutes to read up on the [Framework]{:.heading.flip-title}, the tools it provides and the process of applying these.
-You can also dive into the action right away and pick up on one of the toolkits directly:
+You can also dive into the action right away and pick up on one of the tools directly:

 * [Reveal]{:.heading.flip-title} --- the ecosystem to design for
 * [Position]{:.heading.flip-title} --- your platform in its ecosystem